-If you are unsure, or believe your situation is unique, book a free consultation today by clicking the ‘Contact Us’ tab in the top right corner of this page and we will walk you through your options.
+If you are unsure or believe your situation is unique, book a free consultation today by clicking here and we will walk you through your options.

 If you are an overseas seller, there is no threshold.
 You must register for UK VAT if you want to sell goods in the UK via an online marketplace.

 Unsure if you are an overseas seller or if you need to register for VAT?
-Simply get in touch with us by clicking the ‘Contact Us’ tab in the top right corner of this page and we will help you out.
+Simply get in touch with us and we will help you out.

 Your deadline for paying and submitting your VAT return is the same: You have 1 month and 7 days, starting from the end of your VAT period, to submit and pay your quarterly VAT liability.